 Leonard Bernstein's comedic operetta based on Voltaire's satire of innocence, optimism and the unexpected lessons of life.

-With a score by legendary Leonard Bernstein is but the tip of the iceberg when it comes to Candide and its theatrical offerings.
+A score by legendary Leonard Bernstein is but the tip of the iceberg when it comes to Candide and its theatrical offerings.
 With a book from Hugh Wheeler and lyrical contributions from the incomparable Stephen Sondheim, Candide is a masterpiece for the ages.